LLC OPERATING AGREEMENT

 MANAGEMENT AND AUTHORITY

-The Company shall be managed by a designated Manager ("Manager-Managed") in accordance with 6 Del.
-C. § 18-402 and the corresponding provisions of the formation state LLC Act.
+The Company shall be managed by a designated Manager ("Manager-Managed").
 The Manager of the Company is Robert Kim, Chief Executive Officer.
-The Manager shall have authority to make day-to-day business decisions without Member approval.
-The Manager shall be bound by the duties of care and loyalty to the Company and its Members as set forth under applicable law and as modified by this Agreement pursuant to 6 Del.
-C. § 18-1101(c), provided that the implied contractual covenant of good faith and fair dealing may not be eliminated.
+The Manager shall have authority to make day-to-day business decisions without Member approval and shall be bound by the duties of care and loyalty to the Company and its Members as set forth under the Delaware LLC Act.
 The following actions shall require the approval of Members holding a majority of Membership Interests: (i) sale or transfer of all or substantially all Company assets; (ii) admission of new Members; (iii) amendment of this Agreement; (iv) merger, consolidation, or dissolution of the Company; (v) any transaction or debt obligation in excess of $50,000 outside the ordinary course of business; (vi) confession of judgment or settlement of litigation.
 The Manager may be removed by Members holding a majority of Membership Interests upon written notice.

 6.